Knee Pain from Weightlifting: (A Helpful Guide for Lifters)

 Root Cause #1: Chronic Inflammation

 The burning feeling and pain around the knee are signs of acute inflammation – meaning the pain is temporary.
 With time, the body heals the knee tendons, and the pain goes away.
-However, when the knee tendons cannot heal and recover, and the inflamed tendon pain continues for three months or more, it becomes a chronic inflammatory condition.
+However, when the knee tendons cannot recover, and the inflamed tendon pain continues for three months or more, it becomes a chronic inflammatory condition.

 • Lunges (Walking Lunges, Reverse Lunges)